core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    In addition, the client performs the following actions for each ongoing Non-Notification Group Exchange.

-   * The ordering and the replay protection of non-notification responses received from a server in reply to a group request are performed as per {{sec-replay-protection-non-notifications}} of this document, by using the Response Number associated with that server for the Non-Notification Group Exchange in question.
+   * The ordering and the replay protection of non-notification responses received from a server in reply to a group request are performed as per {{sec-replay-protection-responses}} of this document, by using the Response Number associated with that server for the Non-Notification Group Exchange in question.
 In case of unsuccessful decryption and verification of a non-notification response, the client SHALL NOT update the Response Number associated with the server.

    * When receiving the first valid non-notification response from a server in reply to a group request, the client MUST store the current kid "kid1" of that server for the Non-Notification Group Exchange in question.
 If the 'kid' field is included in the OSCORE option of the response, its value specifies "kid1".
 If the group request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the response (see {{sec-cose-object-kid}}).
 In this case, the client assumes "kid1" to be the Recipient ID for the server to which the group request was intended for.